seanhegede/queueing308-/README.md

 ## Bayside General Hospital — Diagnostic Imaging Process Improvement

-A data-driven operations analysis of the outpatient diagnostic imaging workflow at Bayside General Hospital, using **service blueprinting**, **M/M/c queueing theory**, and **Monte Carlo simulation** to identify bottlenecks and redesign the patient journey for improved throughput and experience.
+A data-driven operations analysis of the outpatient diagnostic imaging workflow at Bayside General Hospital, using service blueprinting, M/M/c queueing theory, and Monte Carlo simulation to identify bottlenecks and redesign the patient journey for improved throughput and experience.

 ---